New GAM Questionaire

 GAM mission to Eastern Ukraine

-The Gender with Age Marker team carried out a one week mission to Ukraine in September to document the implementation of the GAM.
+In September 2018 the Gender with Age Marker team carried out a one week mission to Ukraine in September to document the implementation of the GAM.
 NGOs and partners have been using the GAM extensively at the design phase and some others – such as Medecins du Monde – at the monitoring phase.
 Humanitarian staff reported that they find the GAM easy once they know their project well.
 Several partners have been improving their projects according to GAM results.

 The GAM team together with the OCHA Gender Focal Point conducted 7 training and met with more than 50 head of offices, programming staff and INGO colleagues to discuss GAM implementation.